saultyevil/slashbot/README.md

 docker compose -f docker-compose.develop.yml up
 ```

-You will need the environment variables listed in the next section in a file
-named `docker-env.env`.

 ## Requirements

 Python 3.10 or above is required.
 I use Python 3.11 because it has nicer
 error messages and is faster.
-Requirements for development are in
-`requirements-dev.txt` with requirements for running it in `requirements.txt`.
+Python requirements are in `requirements.txt`
+or can be installed with Poetry.

 The following environment variables are required,